One of the worst things about owning a dog is that our beloved companions’ lifespans are much shorter than ours.

 And as your dog reaches the end of his lifespan, you may begin to worry about when the time will come for him to move on.

 There are a few signs you can look for to let you know when it is your dog’s time to go, which we’ll share below.
 Looking for these signs is essential, as there are many things you can do to bring your dog comfort at the end of their life.

 - Dogs exhibit a number of common signs that signify the end is near, including things like lethargy, reduced appetite, and seeking more human comfort than usual.

 - You’ll want to be especially compassionate to your dog during this time, and work with your vet to ensure he remains comfortable as possible.
 This includes deciding whether a natural passing or euthanasia is most appropriate.

-- It is imperative that you take care of your own mental, emotional, and physical health when caring for a dying pet, and give yourself plenty of time to grieve.
+- It is imperative that you take care of your own mental, emotional, and physical health while providing end-of-life care, and give yourself plenty of time to grieve as a pet parent.